 How or from whom did you learn about the school?

 In 2013 our family moved from Los Angeles to New York City, and decided to join the Temple Emanu-El community.
-Since then we have attended programs such as Mommy & Me (now Baby Bop), where we met some great teachers (Hadar Orshalimy) and welcoming families who have had wonderful things to say about the Nursery School.
+Since then we have also attended programs at Emanu-El such as Mommy & Me (now Baby Bop), where we met some great teachers (Hadar Orshalimy) and welcoming families who have had wonderful things to say about the Nursery School.
 [Shameless plug]

 What words would best describe your child?

 Curious and vivacious are the two words that best describe our son Camden.
 Camden is bright, naturally inquisitive, and eager to learn how everything around him ‘works’.
 When faced with a new situation, be it a new toy, a new class or even a new food – you can practically see the wheels in his mind churning and trying to ingest, process and figure out what he is looking at and what he is supposed to do with it.
 We are constantly impressed by the energy and enthusiasm Camden brings to any endeavor he undertakes.
 Without fail, when Camden gets to a class, he is the first one to stand up ready and eager to participate in the day’s activities.
-Camden is incredibly outgoing and is jokingly referred to in our building as the “mayor” because he walks around every morning saying “good morning” while shaking each employee’s hand and greeting them by name (or some version of their name in toddler language).
+Camden is incredibly outgoing and is jokingly referred to in our building as the “mayor” because he walks around every morning saying “good morning” while giving each employee a high-fiveand greeting them by name (or some version of their name in toddler language).
 He has an insatiable zeal for life and lights up any room with his smile and infectious laugh.

-What is your favorite time of day to spend with your child and why?
+What is your favorite time of day to spend with your child and why?(NEEDS WORK)

 With all the hustle and bustle of living in New York City, mornings can be especially challenging for any family.
 That said, we believe it is incredibly important to develop a positive and exciting routine in the morning as it sets the rhythm for the day.
-Camden has made this task incredibly easy for us as there is so much life and excitement in his eyes from the second he wakes up in the morning.
-Like a blank canvas, he wakes with such hope for what is in store that day!
+Camden has made this incredibly easy for us as there is so much life and excitement in his eyes from the second he wakes up..
+Like a blank canvas, he wakes with such hope for what is in store that day.
 When we walk into his room, he immediately springboards up, leans over and looks into his brother’s (Chase) crib and says “Morning Chasey!
 Wake up!
 Breakfast time!”.
 He then runs out of the room eagerly hunting for our dog (Chloe) and then yells, “Chloe!
 Breakfast time!”.
 Sitting at the breakfast table with Camden is equally as amusing where he showcases his inner foodie and tells us what he’d like for breakfast, lunch and dinner that day!
-Amazingly he somehow comes up with a different order every day!

-The mornings are our time [Dana to add language about hope/excitement/blank canvas]
+This is also the time of day before all the ‘noise’.
+We get spend time reading book or building towers and by Camden’s request, there’s always music in the background.

 What do you find to be the most enjoyable areas of parenting?
 Most stressful?